jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo2.html img1="/my-story/pictures/wt2/uofthacks.png" img2="/my-story/pictures/wt2/qhacks.png" %}
 {% include photo2.html img1="/my-story/pictures/wt2/mhacks9.png" img2="/my-story/pictures/wt2/hackprinceton.png" %}

 There were way too many photos, and it was an amazing experience.
-Mhacks and hackPrinceton were amazing hackathons in the US, and I highly recommend them to anyone.
-I actually didn't even get accepted to HackPrinceton, but I still decided to try to get on the bus to try and work on programming as much as I could, and see Princeton University.
-I went and luckily they let me in (begrudgingly but we take those).
-From that point onwards, I think after HackPrinceton, I truly understood my love for hackathons and creating ideas/projects/solutions through coding.
+Mhacks and HackPrinceton were amazing hackathons in the US, and I highly recommend them to anyone.
+I actually didn't even get accepted to HackPrinceton, but I still decided to try to get on the bus to try and work on my programming skills and see Princeton University.
+I went and luckily they let me in (begrudgingly).
+After HackPrinceton, I knew I really liked doing hackathons and creating ideas/projects/solutions through coding.

 Small summary of photos from UofTHacks, QHacks, MHacks9, and HackPrinceton:
 {% include photo2.html img1="/my-story/pictures/wt2/1.png" img2="/my-story/pictures/wt2/2.png" %}